datathings/greycat-bench/simple-nested/README.md

 create index for (p:Person) on (p.id);
 call db.awaitIndexes;
 ```
-This allowed the query to complete.
+This allowed the query to complete
-Profiling reported a `+DirectedRelationshipTypeScan` column operator.
+(profiling reported a `+DirectedRelationshipTypeScan` column operator).

 Finally, the debug.log reported warnings related to the JVM memory configuration.
 As suggested, `neo4j-admin memory-recommendation` output was applied to the Neo4j configuration.